 • Session cookies do not collect information from your computer and are not retained after the browser is closed.

-• First-party cookies remember when you return to a previously visited site, are created by the Website, and saved on the device from which you have accessed the website.
+• First-party cookies remember you when you return to a previously visited site, are created by the website, and are saved on the device from which you have accessed the website.

 Third-party affiliatesIn addition to our own cookies, we also allow third-party affiliates, including Google Analytics and Hotjar, to use first-party cookies in order to report usage statistics and to distinguish one website visitor from another.

 How long are cookies stored?You may delete cookies at any time via your device’s web browser.
-Automatic expiration periods are:
+Automatic expiration periods are as follows:

 • Google Analytics cookies expire after two years and 24 hours.